-- 11.1.
-The school has procedures for dealing with allegations against staff (including agency/supply), Trustees and volunteers who work with children that aim to strike a balance between the need to protect children from abuse and the need to protect staff (including agency/supply), Trustees and volunteers from false or unfounded allegations.
-These procedures are set out in Appendix 3 and follow the DfE guidance found in Part 4 of Keeping Children Safe in Education 2022. - 11.2.
+11.1.
+The school has procedures for dealing with allegations against staff (including agency/supply), Trustees and volunteers who work with children that aim to strike a balance between the need to protect children from abuse and the need to protect staff (including agency/supply), Trustees and volunteers from

+- 11.2.
 The local authority has designated a particular officer, or team of officers, to be involved in the management and oversight of allegations against people that work with children (Designated Officer(s) also known as LADO). - 11.3.
-The designated officer(s)/LADO must be informed immediately and in any event within one working day of all allegations against staff (including

-- supply), Trustees and volunteers that come to the school's attention and meet the criteria set out in paragraph 1 of Appendix 3. - 11.4.
+The designated officer(s)/LADO must be informed immediately and in any event within one working day of all allegations against staff (including supply), Trustees and volunteers that come to the school's attention and meet the criteria set out in paragraph 1 of Appendix 3. - 11.4.
 Any allegation against staff must be directly alerted to relevant individuals including the Director of Education and Children's Services and the Safeguarding Advisor for Children & Young People. - 11.5.
 [Early Years Foundation Stage (EYFS) - 11.5.1.
-The school will inform Ofsted of any allegations of serious harm or abuse by any person living, working or looking after children on the premises of the early years class (whether that allegation relates to harm or abuse committed on the premises or elsewhere), and will provide details of the action taken in respect of those allegations. - 11.5.2.
-These notifications will be made as soon as reasonably practicable, but in any event within 14 days of the allegations being made.] - 11.6.
+The school will inform Ofsted of any allegations of serious harm or abuse by any person living, working or looking after children on the premises of the [• Nursery] (whether that allegation relates to harm or abuse committed on the premises or elsewhere), and will provide details of the action taken in respect of those allegations. - 11.5.2.
+These notifications will be made as soon as reasonably practicable, but in any event within 14 days of the allegations being made.]2 - 11.6.
 Detailed guidance is given to staff, Trustees and volunteers to ensure that their behaviour and actions do not place pupils or themselves at risk of harm or of allegations of harm to a pupil.
-This guidance is contained in the Staff handbook.
+This guidance is contained in [the Staff Manual or Staff Code of Conduct].